New Insights on Target Speaker Extraction: Introduction

 \section{Introduction}

 \IEEEPARstart{S}{peech} is the primary means through which humans communicate.
-In typical acoustic scenes, a recording of a speaker of interest is often degraded by background noise and/or interfering speakers.
-Remarkably, human brains have the ability to focus on one acoustic source in a noisy environment while ignoring other sources, which is commonly referred to as the \textit{cocktail party effect} \cite{cherry1953some}.
-In contrast, speech corrupted with concurrent interfering speakers has been shown to severely deteriorate the performance of several speech processing algorithms, including automatic speech recognition and speaker verification.
-Over the past several decades, a considerable amount of research has been devoted to dealing with overlapping speech as a \acfi{SS} task, i.e., separating all speakers from the observed mixture signal \cite{wang2018supervised}.
+In typical acoustic scenes, a recording of a speaker of interest is often degraded by other acoustic sources, such as background noise and interfering speakers.
+Remarkably, human brains have the ability to focus on a specific acoustic source in a noisy environment while ignoring other sources, a phenomenon commonly referred to as the \textit{cocktail party effect} \cite{cherry1953some}.
+In contrast, speech corrupted with concurrent interfering speakers has been shown to severely deteriorate the performance of several speech processing algorithms, including automatic speech recognition~\cite{cooke2010monaural} and \ac{SV}~\cite{martin2001speaker}.
+Over the past several decades, a considerable amount of research has been devoted to dealing with overlapping speech as a \acfi{SS} task, i.e., separating all speakers from the observed mixture signal~\cite{wang2018supervised}.
 In particular, deep learning has considerably advanced the performance of single-channel \ac{SS} methods \cite{hershey2016deep, yu2017permutation, chen2017deep, Luo2019, Luo2019a, chen2020dual, zeghidour2021wavesplit, subakan2021attention, byun2021monaural}.
-One fundamental problem associated with \ac{SS} systems is the permutation ambiguity, i.e., the correspondence between the separated output signals and the speakers is arbitrary.
-This ambiguity poses a serious challenge when training \acp{DNN} for separation since the loss function needs to be computed between each output signal and the ground-truth speech of its corresponding speaker.
-The permutation ambiguity also exists in the inference phase when the mixture is processed in an utterance-wise fashion.
-Thus, a speaker tracing algorithm is still required to keep track of the different speakers across the different utterances.
-In general, there have been two approaches to address the permutation ambiguity when training \acp{DNN}, namely \ac{DC} and \ac{PIT}. \ac{DC} \cite{hershey2016deep, isik2016single} and its variants \cite{chen2017deep} employ a \ac{DNN} that maps each time-frequency bin of the input mixture to an embedding vector.
-The core idea is to cluster these embeddings into groups corresponding to the different speakers in the mixture.
-From these cluster assignments, a time-frequency mask for each speaker can be obtained.
-In contrast, \ac{PIT} \cite{yu2017permutation, kolbaek2017multitalker} is a mechanism that allows optimizing \acp{DNN} that directly separate the speech signals by finding the permutation of the ground-truth signals that best matches the output signals.
+One fundamental problem associated with \ac{SS} is the permutation problem, i.e., the correspondence between the separated output signals and the speakers is arbitrary.
+This ambiguity poses a challenge when training \acp{DNN} for separation since the loss function needs to be computed between each output signal and the ground-truth speech of its corresponding speaker. { To address this challenge, \ac{PIT} \cite{yu2017permutation, kolbaek2017multitalker} has been proposed, which enables optimizing \acp{DNN} that directly separate the speech signals by finding the permutation of the ground-truth signals that best matches the output signals.}